seqcode/miniMDS/README.md

 ## Testing

+2/15/18: Test scripts need to be updated, ignore for now.
 On Linux, please run test.sh (in the scripts directory) and report any issues. (miniMDS is compatible with Mac, but the shell scripts only run on Linux.)

 ## TLDR